 Standard College has a large applicant pool.
-Once a designated number of applicants have been provisionally accepted into a program, applicants who have successfully completed the admission process by the program deadline may be placed on a wait list.
-These students will be provided with the choice to join another
+Due to space availability, Standard College cannot accommodate all applicants who timely complete the admission process.
+Once a designated number of applicants have been provisionally accepted into a program, some applicants who have successfully completed the admission process by the program deadline may be placed on a Wait list.
+These applicants will be given priority to join the program, in the event a spot becomes available.